SunXQlab/stMLnet-AnalysisCode/README.md

 ## Workflow

+1. **apply_in_simu** contains the code to reproduce the simulation study of stMLnet, corresponding to Fig2. <br>
-1. **apply_in_stBC** contains the code to reproduce plots and benchmarking of the breast cancer dataset <br>
+2. **apply_in_scST** contains the code to reproduce the plot and detailed analysis of the three single-cell resolution ST datasets (merfish, seqfish, slideseq2 respectively)<br>
+    * **giotto_seqfish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
+      - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig3B-F.
+    * **giotto_mefish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
+      - **giotto_mefish_dataset_layer3**, **giotto_mefish_dataset_layer6**, **giotto_mefish_dataset_layer9**, **giotto_mefish_dataset_layer12** contains the code to reproduce the plot and analysis on different layers of merfish dataset, corresponding to FigS4.
+      - **giotto_mefish_dataset_layer9**
         - s1_runMLnet.R: construct a multilayer signaling network in breast cancer environment.
         - s2_calculate_LRTG_activity.R: infer LR signling activate based on the expression and distance of ligands and receptor.
         - s3_calculate_LRTG_importance.R: train a random forest model to predicte LR-target gene regulation.
+        - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig4B-E.
+    * **giotto_slideseq2_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset, corresponding to Fig4F-I.<br>
+      - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig4G-I.
+3. **apply_in_stBC** contains the code to reproduce plots and benchmarking of the breast cancer dataset <br>
     - s4_compare_method.R: compare the performance of different distance algorithm on breast cancer datasets, corresponding to Fig5.(这部分删掉了？)
     - s5_compare_software.R: compare the performance of similar software (MISTy, NicheNet, CytoTalk) on breast cancer datasets, corresponding to Fig5F.
     - s6_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig5B-E.
     - s7_get_cor.R: calculate the LR-target correlations,responding to FigS6.
-2. **apply_in_simu** contains the code to reproduce the simulation study of stMLnet, corresponding to Fig2. <br>
-3. **apply_in_scST** contains the code to reproduce the plot and detailed analysis of the three single-cell resolution ST datasets (merfish, seqfish, slideseq2 respectively)<br>
-    * **giotto_seqfish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
-      - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig3B-F.
-    * **giotto_mefish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
-      - giotto_mefish_dataset/s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig4B-E.
-    * **giotto_slideseq2_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset, corresponding to Fig4F-I.<br>
-      - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig4G-I.
-4. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
-   - s4_visial_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig6B-C.
-   - s5_check_feedback_loop.R: visualizations of the positive feedback circuits between AECs, macrophages and monocytes, corresponding to Fig6D,F and FigS6,S7.
-5. **apply_in_stGBM** contains the code to reproduce plots and detailed analysis for appling stMLnet on the gliomas dataset <br>
+4. **apply_in_stGBM** contains the code to reproduce plots and detailed analysis for appling stMLnet on the gliomas dataset <br>
-   - s4_visial_CCI.R: various visualizations of the commucation in gliomas environment, corresponding to Fig7B-D.
+   - s4_visial_CCI.R: various visualizations of the commucation in gliomas environment, corresponding to Fig6B-D and FigS7.
-   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk, MISTy) on gliomas dataset, corresponding to Fig7F.
+   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk, MISTy) on gliomas dataset, corresponding to Fig6E.
    - s6_gesaAnalysis.R: GSEA analysis of macrophages and malignnat, corresponding to FigS8.
+5. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
+   - s4_visial_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig7B-C,F and Figs10.
+   - s5_check_feedback_loop.R: visualizations of the positive feedback circuits between AECs, macrophages and monocytes, corresponding to Fig7E.

 6. **code** contains all functions of stMLnet to analysis cell-cell interactions <br>

 ## Databases